acatton/ohneio/docs/source/getting_started.rst

 Using a protocol
 ~~~~~~~~~~~~~~~~

-Now that you wrote your echo protocol
+Now that you wrote your echo protocol, you need to make it use the network, you
+can use any network library you want:

 Raw sockets